conduktor/conduktor-docs/src/pages/changelog/Gateway-3.5.0.md

 - Enforce that the username and the token matches in calls to the Gateway when local service accounts are used.
   - Breaking change
 - Added support for Approle authentication against Vault
+- Introduced a new configuration `enableAuditLogOnError` (default: `true`) which enhances the errors which are logged when encryption/decryption fails

 ## General fixes 🔨